-There are lots of options for standard and speciality finishes available today for packaging box designs.
+There are lots of options for standard and specialty finishes available today for packaging box designs.

-Luckily, in this guide, you will learn how to choose the right coating based on the compatibility with your overall packaging specification (material, design and cost).
+Luckily, in this guide, you will learn how to choose the right coatings based on the compatibility with your overall packaging specifications (material, design, and cost).

 So before you decide on a coating for your packaging, we suggest you read these tips below.

-Since paperboard is widely known for its flexibility, versatility and usually used to showcase products on retail stores, designers tend to be more creative with the finishing to get the attention on the shelves.
+Since paperboard is flexible, versatile, and usually used for packaging products in retail stores, designers tend to be a little more creative with the finishing to create strong shelf impact.

-Here are the popular coatings used for paperboard packaging:
+Here are the popular coatings for paperboard packaging:

-Laminated paperboard boxes are considered to have the best quality but are typically more expensive due to its protective properties.
+Laminated paperboard boxes are widely regarded to have the best quality, but are typically more expensive due to its highly protective properties.

-It makes sense since you’ll be storing thousands of packaging that may not be used instantly.
+It makes sense since you’ll be storing thousands of boxes that may not be used instantly.

-Luxury products tend to choose matte lamination to achieve the simple yet elegant look and use gloss lamination to achieve a vibrant and striking appearance.
+Luxury packaging tends to use matte lamination to achieve a simple yet elegant look and use gloss lamination to produce a vibrant and striking appearance.

 Ultraviolet Coatings (or UV coating), on the other hand, generates a glossy appearance just like gloss lamination.